Join the Newsletter to Keep Reading

 - measures and evaluates the performance of substantially all of the investments on a fair value basis.

 IFRS 10 states that an investment entity should not consolidate its subsidiaries, instead should measure its investments in subsidiaries at fair value through profit or loss.
-However, if an investment entity has a subsidiary that is not itself an investment entity and whose main purpose and activities are providing services that relate to the investment entity’s investment activities, such subsidiary must be consolidated.
+However, if an investment entity has a subsidiary that is not itself an investment entity and whose main purpose and activities are providing services that relate to the investment entity’s investment activities, entities must consolidate such subsidiary.
 This constitues an exception to the mandatory requirements to fair value investments of an investment entity.

 It is important to note that a parent of an investment entity must consolidate all entities that it controls including those controlled through an investment entity subsidiary.
 Exception applies only if the parent itself is an investment entity.

 IFRS 10 is in fact a complex and comprehensive standard.
-There are lots of judgments required in applying the principles and the requirements in practice.
-Nevertheless, we hope you got the key principles stated in the standard from this article.
+It requires entities to apply lots of judgments in applying the principles.
+Nevertheless, we hope you now understand the key principles stated in the standard from this article.

 We will bring you more technical discussion in our upcoming articles.
 Stay tuned for our upcoming articles by following us on social media.
 Meantime, enjoy other articles in Financial Accounting section or ask your queries by Joining on Community.
 It is free and open to join for all, now.